EduardoZepeda/resume-and-cv-eduardo-zepeda/README.md

 This should result in the creation of ``{your-cv}.pdf``

+### Make files

-You can also clone this repository and execute make
+You can also clone this repository and execute make to create all the files

 ```bash
 $ git clone https://github.com/EduardoZepeda/resume-and-cv-eduardo-zepeda